mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Receiver:
 : An endpoint that receives media in RTP packets and may send or receive RTCP packets.

+RTP congestion controller:
+: A software component of an application's RTP implementation that implements a congestion control algorithm.

 Sender:
 : An endpoint that sends media in RTP packets and may send or receive RTCP packets.